redhat-appstudio/o11y/README.md

 with a git reference - branch name or commit hash.

-It holds separate references to both staging and production RHOBS instances (monitoring RHTAP staging and production deployments).
+It holds separate references to both staging and production RHOBS instances (monitoring Konflux staging and production deployments).
 For both environments, we maintain the reference to the rules as a commit hash (rather than a branch).
 This means that any changes to the rules will not take effect until the references are updated.